-You can plan on setting aside about 25% of your income to go to the government.
+You can set aside about 25% of your income for the government.

-When I first started out, I set my rate at $30/hour.
+When I first started, I set my rate at $30/hour.
 It was more than many people were charging, but I have a master’s degree and didn’t want to earn much less than I did while teaching.

-Yes, I’ve been told that my rates are too high, especially since there are plenty of overseas workers who will work for a couple of dollars an hour.
+Yes, I’ve been told that my rates are too high, especially since plenty of overseas workers will work for a couple of dollars an hour.
 But that’s okay.
 Clients who can’t pay the rate I want aren’t clients I want to work with.

 Now that you have an hourly rate in mind, I want you to do something.
 I want you to think about a project rate instead.

-But, if you have a project rate, you are motivated to doing a good job quickly.
+But, if you have a project rate, you are motivated to do a good job quickly.
 Another benefit of this system is that your client knows what to expect.
-They won’t be surprised with an unexpectedly high invoice for a project that wound up taking more time.
-And, you won’t have to worry about keeping track of your time, which can be difficult as a busy mom since we interrupted a lot.
+They won’t be surprised by an unexpectedly high invoice for a project that takes more time.
+And, you won’t have to worry about keeping track of your time, which can be difficult as a busy mom since we get interrupted a lot.

 Set Up Your Business Legally

-You know what services you’re going to provide, and how much you’re going to charge.
-But, before you start finding clients, you want to make sure your business is legally set up.
+You know what services you’re going to provide and how much you’re going to charge.
+But before you start finding clients, you want to ensure your business is legally set up.

 When I started my business, I did three key things to get it legally established.